Discostu36/OSM-Photos/README.md

 ### Design
 If you are a designer and have ideas how this app could be designed, I would be grateful for your ideas.
 The difficult task is that this app is intended for Wikimedia and OpenStreetMap contributors, so the app should, if possible, have a design where both of these user groups can feel at home.

+## License
+Copyright (C) 2022 Michael Brandtner

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.